Abinger Castle: Church

 St James' Church was first established in the 12th century and remains due east of the motte.
 The earliest extant sections of the church are its chancel and north chapel, rebuilt c.
 1220.
 Bombed during World War II, it was restored in 1950 by Frederick Etchells.
 The church is a grade II* listed building.

 Mesolithic site

 There are remains of a Mesolithic pit-dwelling near the motte, representing one of the oldest known and best preserved man-made dwelling remains in Britain.
 The site is also notable for containing many examples of microlith assemblages.
 The site is a scheduled monument.

 Excavation

-It was excavated by Brian Hope-Taylor between 1947 and 1949.
+The castle was excavated by Brian Hope-Taylor between 1947 and 1949.
 These excavations revealed the postholes of a wooden tower, a horizontal bridge connecting the motte to the bailey, and a surrounding palisade.
 The central motte remains, suspected to be of approximately the same height as it originally was, and is a scheduled monument.